Measuring the Driving Forces of Predictive Performance: Application to Credit Scoring: Empirical application

 \subsection{Using XPER to boost model performance}

-We now show how XPER can be used to deal with heterogeneity issues and improve out-of-sample performance.
+We now show how XPER can be used to deal with heterogeneity issues and improve performance.
 In practice, it is often challenging to estimate a single model able to correctly estimate the relationship between the target variable and the features for all individuals in the sample.
 In this section, we propose an alternative two-step procedure.
 First, we build homogeneous groups of individuals displaying similar XPER values using a clustering algorithm.
 Second, within each group, we estimate a group-specific model.
 Given the definition of XPER, in each group, the features have a similar impact on the target variable.
 This alternative approach is likely to increase the model performance compared to the one-fits-all model, which has been used so far in the empirical application.

-In the first step, we use the KMedoid method to create two clusters of individuals with similar XPER values $\hat{\phi}_{i,j}$ on the training sample.
-We see in Figure \ref{fig:distrib_G1_G2_train} that individuals in group 1 tend to be older, married, home-owners and ask for a mid-range loan to finance a mid-priced car.
+In the first step, we estimate the XPER values $\hat{\phi}_{i,j}$ on the training sample and apply the K-Medoids method \citep{park2009simple} to create two clusters of individuals with similar XPER values.\footnote{XPER values are always continuous, even when they are associated with categorical variables.
+To determine the optimal number of clusters, we used the ``silhouette score'' criterion.
+We report this score in Table \ref{Tab:Silhouette_scores} in Appendix \ref{appendix_boosting} for a number of clusters ranging from 2 to 10.} We see in Figure \ref{fig:distrib_G1_G2_train} that individuals in group 1 tend to be older, married, home-owners and ask for a mid-range loan to finance a mid-priced car.
 One striking difference is that in group 2, individuals tend to finance cars with extremely low prices or high prices.
 Overall, group 1 gathers individuals displaying a lower risk profile compared to those in group 2.
 This is confirmed by the fact that the default rate is much higher in group 2 (52\%) than in group 1 (13\%).
 Moreover, as shown in Figures \ref{fig:Feature_distrib_G1_train_default} and \ref{fig:Feature_distrib_G2_train_default} in Appendix \ref{appendix_boosting}, the feature distributions are very different for defaulters and non-defaulters in each group.
 We also see in Figure \ref{fig:AUC_cluster} that in group 2, using the car price deteriorates the performance of the model as its XPER value is close to -20\% vs. 20\% in group 1.
 Therefore, these results suggest that estimating group-specific models is likely to boost predictive performance.